norixu/Introlib/README.md

 # IntroLib

+# inspired by @611v on discord go send him a kiss

 Simple and customizable intro UI library for Roblox.

 Designed for clean intros for any scripts with logo support, animations, progress bar, and full visual control.